Updated May 31, 2023

 $sed 's/Country/India/p' sample.txt

 Once the replace operation has been performed.
 It will duplicate that specific line.
-It will not perform any duplicate operations on the line where there is no substitution performed primarily.
+Primarily, the line where no substitution is performed will not undergo any duplicate operations.

-2. Printing only the Substituted Lines: Use of -n option along with print expression prints only the lines where substitution has taken place.
+2. Printing only the Substituted Lines: Use of the -n option and print expression prints only the lines where substitution occurs.
 In other words, we can say that it will skip the duplicate lines.

 $sed -n 's/Country/India/p' sample.txt

-3. Printing Partial Text from A File: The below command will display the lines from 3rd till 7th of the given file name.
+3. Printing Partial Text from A File: The below command will display the lines from 3rd to the 7th of the given file name.

 $sed -n '3,7p' sample.txt

-4. Viewing Non-Consecutive Line Ranges: Command will display lines from 3 to 7th position and lines from 10 to 16th position.
+4. Viewing Non-Consecutive Line Ranges: Command will display lines from 3 to the 7th and from 10 to the 16th.

 $sed -n -e '3,7p' -e '10,16p' sample.txt